Skip to content

 Is TasteRay just another recommendation algorithm?

-No. Streaming algorithms optimize for keeping you watching.
-TasteRay optimizes for impact — finding the movies and TV series most likely to become your personal favorites.
-Different goal, different results.
+TasteRay is technically a recommendation algorithm, but a differently aimed one.
+Streaming algorithms optimize for keeping you watching, so they favor safe and familiar titles.
+TasteRay optimizes for impact instead, finding the movies and TV series most likely to become genuine personal favorites.
+Same basic technology, a completely different goal, which produces noticeably different results in practice.

 Do I need to rate a bunch of movies first?